rcky844/knowledge-handbook/Chemistry/Organic Chemistry/Dissolving halogen in organic solvent.md

   It contains dissolved halogen.

 **Lower layer** — *Polar / aqueous solvent*:
-- Colour of dissolved halogen ions is lighter.
+- Colour of aqueous halogens is lighter.